bradchristie/taminations-flutter/assets/b2/wheel_around.md

 #### Pass Thru; Wheel and Deal; Centers Wheel Around
 #### Heads Slide Thru and Square Thru 3; Left Touch 1/4; Walk and Dodge; Wheel Around
 #### Sides Star Thru; Double Pass Thru; Centers In; Boys Wheel Around; Couples Circulate
+#### (from Right-Hand Two-Faced Line) Ferris Wheel; Centers Reverse Wheel Around
+#### Heads Pass Thru and Reverse Wheel Around and Lead Right
+#### Heads Pass Thru and Reverse Wheel Around and Reverse Flutterwheel
+#### Sides Star Thru; Double Pass Thru; Centers In; Girls Reverse Wheel Around; Couples Circulate

 ### Dance action

-The couple, working as a unit, turns around to the left (180 degrees).
+For Wheel Around, the couple, working as a unit, turns around to the left (180 degrees).
-The left-side dancer backs up while the right-side dancer moves forward.
+The leftside dancer backs up while the right-side dancer moves forward.
 The pivot point is the handhold between the two dancers.

+For Reverse Wheel Around, the couple, working as a unit, turns around to the right (180 degrees).
+The rightside dancer backs up while the left-side dancer moves forward.
+Again, the pivot point is the handhold between the two dancers.

 ### Ending formation